apache/nuttx/configs/sama5d4-ek/README.txt

       demo configuration.
 The nsh configuration is, however, bare bones.
       It is the simplest possible NSH configuration and is useful as a platform for debugging and integrating new features in isolation.
+    nxwm: This is a special configuration setup for the NxWM window manager UnitTest.
+It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance graphics demo.
+It provides an interactive windowing experience.
     ramtest: This is a stripped down version of NSH that runs out of internal SRAM.
 It configures SDRAM and supports only the RAM test at apps/examples/ramtest.
 This configuration is useful for